 This course is an integrated approach to the study of Italian language and culture.
 It is designed to strengthen grammatical mastery, to build vocabulary, and to encourage lively and meaningful communication in Italian with the purpose of developing proficiency in all four language skills (reading, writing, listening, and speaking).
 Prerequisite for LL245: minimum "C" grade in LL146.
-Prerequisite for LL246: minimum "C" grade in LL245.
+Prerequisite for LL245.